katholiek-onderwijs-vlaanderen/sri4node/README.md

 ### Timing

-If `logdebug` is true, you can start the application with the environment variable TIMER set to true to see a log of the timing of each middleware.
+If `logmiddleware` is true in the configuration the application will display a log of the timing of each middleware.

-Example: `TIMER=true node index.js`

 ## Function Definitions